 Ceramic artists on Ceramic Arts Daily know what ceramic art is all about – from functional pottery to abstract ceramic sculpture.
 This is about community.
 You’ll be drawn in by artists’ stories, inspired by their work and find confidence to try some of their techniques.
 With Ceramic Arts Daily, you’ll learn a little bit of everything.
 Then you can choose the techniques you enjoy the most to create something new!

-So start today by downloading our free Ceramic Decorating Tool Techniques: How To Use Clay Pencils, Slip Trailers, Glaze Pens, and Carving Tools to Decorate Ceramics.
+So start today by downloading our free Ceramic Decorating Tool Techniques: Decorating Pottery with Wax Resist, Slip Trailers, Clay Stamps, Carving Tools and More.
 Then, get ready for Ceramic Arts Daily to introduce you to new artists and show you new techniques!